onedata/onedata-documentation/docs/user-guide/cdmi.md

 ## Quickstart

-See [usage examples](#examples-of-usage) for a quick guide how to perform basic CDMI requests.
+Refer to the [usage examples](#examples-of-usage) for a quick guide on how to perform basic CDMI requests.

 ## CDMI vs. REST API

-Please consider using Onedata [REST](data.md#rest-api) interface which offers counterparts for most CDMI operations with a more straightforward API and better performance.
-This is mainly because CDMI uses Base64 encoded strings for binary file content transmission, causing about 33% bigger I/O traffic than REST (which works on plain binaries).
+Consider using Onedata's [REST](data.md#rest-api) interface, which provides counterparts for most CDMI operations with more straightforward API and better performance.
+This is mainly because CDMI uses Base64 encoded strings for binary file content transmission, resulting in approximately 33% larger I/O traffic compared to REST, which works with plain binaries.

-Documentation of the file management API based on OpenAPI (a.k.a.
-Swagger) can be found [here](https://onedata.org/#/home/api/stable/oneprovider?anchor=tag/Basic-File-Operations).
+You can find the documentation for the file management API based on OpenAPI (a.k.a.
+Swagger) [here](https://onedata.org/#/home/api/stable/oneprovider?anchor=tag/Basic-File-Operations).

 ## Introduction

-**Cloud Data Management Interface (CDMI)** defines a universal, vendor-agnostic interface for discovering capabilities of storage providers, managing Cloud storage and accessing data held in it.
+The **Cloud Data Management Interface (CDMI)** defines a universal, vendor-agnostic interface for discovering capabilities of storage providers, managing Cloud storage and accessing data stored within it.

-CDMI uses certain terms such as **data object** or **container** to refer to various elements of storage.
-The mapping between main CDMI and Onedata concepts is as follows:
+CDMI utilizes specific terms such as **data object** or **container** to refer to various storage elements.
+The mapping between the main CDMI and Onedata concepts is as follows:

 | CDMI          | Onedata                                   |